 Name.
 The name of the user or group.

 Description.
-This field is only shown in the Edit Item dialog and allows you to specify additional information about the user or group.
+Only shown in the Edit Item dialog.
+Lets you specify additional information about the user or group.

 Item Priority.
-This allows you to configure priority between different groups and user accounts.
-In case of conflict (for example, when mapping network drives), the group or user account with the higher priority will win out.
+Lets you configure priority between different groups and user accounts.
+The priority determines the order in which the actions you assign are processed.
+Type an integer to specify a priority.
+The greater the value, the higher the priority.
+If there is a conflict (for example, when mapping different network drives with the same drive letter), the group or user account with the higher priority prevails.

 Item State.
-This allows you to choose whether a user/group is enabled or disabled.
-If disabled, it is not available to assign actions to.
+Lets you choose whether a user or group is enabled or disabled.
+If disabled, you cannot assign actions to it.

 To check whether agents on these machines are correctly registered with the infrastructure server, see Agents in the Administration section.